Siege of San Sebastián (1719)

-The siege of San Sebastián took place in 1719 during the War of the Quadruple Alliance when French forces under the Duke of Berwick successfully laid siege to the Spanish city of Siege of San Sebastián close to the French border.
-Combined with the British Attack on Vigo, this led the Spanish to seek peace terms and the war ended with the agreement of the Treaty of The Hague in 1720.
+The siege of San Sebastián took place in 1719 during the War of the Quadruple Alliance when French forces under the Duke of Berwick successfully laid siege to the Spanish city of San Sebastián close to the French border.
+Combined with the British capture of Vigo and Pontevedra, this led the Spanish to seek peace terms and the war ended with the agreement of the Treaty of The Hague in 1720.

 Background

 The War of the Spanish Succession ended in 1714 following the compromise Peace of Utrecht which kept the French candidate Philip V on the throne, but forced him to give up many of his overseas possessions.
 However, Spain wished to reclaim lost territories in Italy and in 1718 invaded Sicily and Sardinia, triggering a fresh war with Austria in the belief that none of the other great powers would intervene.

 Former enemies Britain and France had become allied in 1717.
 Both entered the conflict to maintain the European Balance of Power.
 In turn Spain tried to knock both out of the war by launching an invasion to support a planned Jacobite uprising in Britain while also engaging in the Cellamare conspiracy, a plot to overthrow the French government.
 Both were unsuccessful, and the Allies made plans to launch attacks on mainland Spain itself to try and hasten the end of the war.